Who Is Chris Martin?

-The group also released their second album A Rush of Blood to the Head in 2002.
+The group released their second album, A Rush of Blood to the Head, in 2002.
 The album proved to be another success with songs including "In My Place," "Clocks" and "The Scientist," and the group went on a nine-month tour to North America, Europe and Australia.
-The tour was filmed live for the Live 2003 DVD.
-They also picked up two more Grammy Awards.
-"Clocks" won record of the year and "In My Place" was named best rock performance by a duo or group with vocal.
-Since their early wave of success, Coldplay has continued to thrive.
-Additional albums include X&Y, Vida La Vida, Prospekt's March, LeftRightLeftRightLeft and Mylo Xyloto, all released to rave reviews.
+The tour was filmed for the Live 2003 DVD.
+They also picked up two more Grammy Awards: "Clocks" won record of the year and "In My Place" was named best rock performance by a duo or group with vocal.

-In recent years, Coldplay has been quite busy.
-They released the album Ghost Stories in 2014, which featured such songs as "Magic" and "A Sky Full of Stars."
+In 2014, Coldplay dropped Ghost Stories, which featured such songs as "Magic" and "A Sky Full of Stars."
 The following year, Coldplay put out A Head Full of Dreams.
-The band soon landed one of music's most high-profile gigs.
-Coldplay performed as part of the halftime show at Super Bowl 50 in February 2016.
+The band soon landed one of music's most high-profile gigs, performing as part of the halftime show at Super Bowl 50 in February 2016.

 Shortly afterward, the band launched its A Head Full of Dreams Tour.
 The massively successful tour crossed five continents, logging 114 sold-out performances in 83 venues, before wrapping in November 2017.
 The undertaking generated a whopping $523 million, making it Billboard's third highest-grossing tour since the publication first started keeping track in 1990.

-In addition to Coldplay, Martin has written a variety of songs for solo acts including British pop group Embrace and the singer Jamelia.
-In 2005, he collaborated with musician Nelly Furtado on the track "All Good Things (Come to an End)" from her third album Loose (2006).
-In 2006, he worked with rapper Jay-Z for the song "Beach Chair" for his album Kingdom Come.
+Outside of Coldplay, Martin has written a variety of songs for solo acts including British pop group Embrace and the singer Jamelia.
+In 2006, he collaborated with Nelly Furtado on the track "All Good Things (Come to an End)" from her album Loose, and worked with Jay-Z on "Beach Chair," from his album Kingdom Come.
 Martin has also collaborated with rapper Kanye West, pop singers Kylie Minogue and Dua Lipa and electronic music DJ Avicii.

 In addition to making musical statements, Martin also has a strong social agenda.
 He campaigned for fair trade in Haiti and the Dominican Republic and contributed to Band Aid 20 to aid Sudanese refugees in Darfur.